-Tarleton does consider ACT or SAT scores as part of the admissions process.
+Tarleton considers ACT or SAT scores as part of the admissions process.

-Tarleton does not have a test optional admissions policy.
+Tarleton is not test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-To be competitive with other Tarleton applicants, you should strive to earn between 960 and 1110 (or higher!) on the SAT.
-At Tarleton 25% of admitted students scored higher than 1110 and 25% of scored lower than 960, but the majority of students scored somewhere in between these two numbers.
+To be competitive with other Tarleton applicants, you should aim to score between 970 and 1130 (or higher!) on the SAT.
+At Tarleton 25% of admitted students scored higher than 1130 and 25% of scored lower than 970, but the majority of students scored somewhere in between these two numbers.

 To be most competitive at Tarleton, you should strive to earn between 18 and 23 on the ACT.

 An ACT score of 23 means you fall in the 75th percentile for Tarleton's admitted students.
 One out of every four students scored above a 23, and three out of four students scored lower than 23 on the ACT.

 A 18 on the ACT is the 25th percentile for Tarleton students.
 Only one out of every four students scored below 18.

 Want To Bring Up Your ACT Score?
 Access ACT practice tests and study tips and see upcoming ACT test dates.

 For transfer students, it is not difficult to get admitted to Tarleton.